 Victoria Roberts is an established vocalist, entertainer, trained dancer & choreographer with many years experience in the business, performing her own cabaret shows both in the UK and overseas, touring in national theatre shows, pantomimes, cruises & resident in the West End.

 Victoria has performed & supported the LGBTQ scene since moving here to Blackpool at the turn of the millennium & has taken up residency at the famous Peek A Booze.

-Victoria is currently the Entertainments Manager of Tiffany’s Hotel here in Blackpool.
+Victoria is currently the Entertainments Manager at the Winter Gardens and the Grosvenor Casino here in Blackpool.

 Social Media and Digital Production

 Originally born in Carlisle, Cumbria I moved to Blackpool August Bank Holiday of 1987.
 Previously I would visit Blackpool most weekends to dance the night away at the Flamingo Nightclub, then one of the top Gay nightclubs in the UK.

 Since putting roots down in Blackpool, I have had a variety of jobs from working at the towns local HMV Store for 13 years to working at the world-famous Funny Girls as assistant manager for 15 years.